St Colman's College, Newry: Motto

 The school motto is Bonitas, Disciplina, Scientia which can be translated as Kindness, Discipline and Knowledge.

 College buildings

-In the 1930s one of the most iconic buildings in the College complex was completed: the Chapel of Mary, the Immaculate Mother of God, constructed at he western end of the present frontage was solemnly consecrated by Bishop Edward Mulhern on 26 October 1938.
+In the 1930s one of the most iconic buildings in the College complex was completed: the Chapel of Mary, the Immaculate Mother of God, constructed at the western end of the present frontage was solemnly consecrated by Bishop Edward Mulhern on 26 October 1938.

 Further work continued in the post-war era as new science rooms, a dedicated design and technology block were all added to the college estate.
 In January 2008, 15 new classrooms and a multi-purpose hall became available for student use.
 A refurbishment of the existing College building and classrooms was completed in 2009, with all classrooms now equipped with interactive whiteboards.
 In addition to this, the grounds were developed with two tennis courts, 60 additional car parking spaces for students and teachers.

 Enrolment

 As a grammar school, St Colman's selects on the basis of academic ability, primarily through the GL examination; it currently has 860 students attending.
 Enniskillen-born Cormac McKinney was appointed the first lay principal of the College in 2010.